MicrosoftDocs/sdk-api/sdk-api-src/content/d3d9/nf-d3d9-idirect3dcryptosession9-negotiatekeyexchange.md

 If the key-exchange type is <b>D3DKEYEXCHANGE_DXVA</b>, do not call this method to establish the session key.
 Instead, use the key-exchange mechanism that is defined for DirectX Video Acceleration 2 (DXVA-2) decoding.

-The driver might also use a proprietary key-exhange mechanism.
+The driver might also use a proprietary key-exchange mechanism.

 ## -see-also